On the evolutionary cognitive pressure for experiential awareness: do machines need it?: Computational cognition

 We will denote the effect of executing $f$ (where $f$ is a function or an action) by $\frac{R}{P} \xrightarrow{f} \frac{R\prime}{P\prime}$.
-Consider the following process of a reasoning entity \textit{without awareness of the phenomenal experience}, assuming two physical actions and a reasoning horizon of 2.
+Consider the following process of a reasoning entity, assuming two physical actions and a reasoning horizon of 2.
 By sensing and perceiving the world, the entity updates its KB with percepts at time $t$:

 Through the world state inference function $\iota$ applied to all percepts obtained thus far, the entity constructs an internal model of the world at time $t$:

 By applying the transition function $\tau$ to its internal model of the world, given its available actions, the entity begins constructing a tree of future world states (i.e., its prediction of possible worlds at $t+1$):